giselaimera/rock-paper-scissors/README.md

-Rock, Paper, Scissors Game
+# 🎮 Rock, Paper, Scissors Game

-Overview
+### Overview

-This is a simple interactive implementation of the classic "Rock, Paper, Scissors" game, built using HTML, CSS , and JavaScript.
+This project is a simple browser-based implementation of the classic "Rock, Paper, Scissors" game, where you compete against the computer in a best-of-five match.
-The game allows a user to play 5 rounds against the computer and displays the results of each round along with the final score.

-How to Play
+### 🚀 How to Play

 1. Open the index.html file in your browser.